Financial Contrast: SiteOne Landscape Supply (NYSE:SITE) versus F45 Training (NYSE:FXLV)

 |2.71

-F45 Training currently has a consensus target price of $20.29, indicating a potential upside of 42.36%.
-SiteOne Landscape Supply has a consensus target price of $184.50, indicating a potential downside of 8.82%.
-Given F45 Training’s stronger consensus rating and higher probable upside, research analysts plainly believe F45 Training is more favorable than SiteOne Landscape Supply.
+SiteOne Landscape Supply currently has a consensus target price of $184.50, suggesting a potential downside of 11.22%.
+F45 Training has a consensus target price of $20.29, suggesting a potential upside of 44.18%.
+Given F45 Training’s stronger consensus rating and higher possible upside, analysts clearly believe F45 Training is more favorable than SiteOne Landscape Supply.

 Summary